AshirAzeem-Developer/nlq-reporting/README.md

 ## 🚀 Overview

-**E-commerce NLQ Reporting** is a powerful tool that allows users to query their e-commerce database using natural language.
-Instead of writing complex SQL queries, simply ask questions like _"What is the total revenue from paid orders?"_ or _"Show me the top 5 best-selling products"_, and the system will generate the SQL, execute it, and present the results instantly.
+**NLQ Reporting** is a versatile, general-purpose tool that allows users to query **any relational database** using natural language.
+Whether you are managing e-commerce data, HR records, financial logs, or inventory systems, this tool bridges the gap between raw data and actionable insights.

-Built with modern web technologies, this project leverages **Google's Generative AI** to translate natural language into precise SQL queries, making data analysis accessible to everyone.
+Simply upload your database schema, and the system uses **Google's Generative AI** to intelligently understand your data structure.
+You can then ask questions in plain English—like _"Show me the top performing employees"_ or _"Calculate total sales for Q4"_—and the system will generate the precise SQL, execute it, and present the results instantly.

 ## ✨ Key Features

-- **🗣️ Natural Language Querying**: Ask questions in plain English and get data-driven answers.
+- **🌍 Universal Database Support**: Works with any database schema.
+Just upload your `CREATE TABLE` statements, and the AI adapts instantly.
-- **🤖 AI-Powered SQL Generation**: Uses Google Gemini AI to intelligently construct SQL queries based on your database schema.
+- **🗣️ Natural Language Querying**: Ask questions in plain English and get data-driven answers without writing a single line of SQL.
-- **📁 Schema Awareness**: Upload your database schema to give the AI context about your specific data structure.
+- **🤖 AI-Powered SQL Generation**: Leverages Google Gemini AI to construct accurate SQL queries tailored to your specific schema.
-- **📊 Instant Visualization**: View results in clean, formatted tables with automatic data formatting (dates, currency, booleans).
+- **📊 Instant Visualization**: Results are presented in clean, formatted tables with automatic handling of dates, currency, and booleans.
-- **💡 Smart Suggestions**: Includes built-in example queries to help you get started.
+- **💡 Smart Context Awareness**: The AI understands relationships between your tables (foreign keys, joins) to answer complex multi-table questions.
-- **🔍 Transparent Debugging**: View the generated SQL and raw AI responses to understand how your data is being retrieved.
+- **🔍 Transparent Debugging**: View the generated SQL and raw AI responses to verify accuracy and understand the logic.

 ## 🛠️ Tech Stack